-Nowadays, the majority of businesses work with a mixture of device types and operating systems.
-Cross-platform Data Loss Prevention (DLP) solutions help diminishing security vulnerabilities in heterogeneous IT environments.
+Nowadays, most businesses work with a mixture of device types and operating systems.
+Cross-platform Data Loss Prevention (DLP) solutions help to diminish cybersecurity vulnerabilities in heterogeneous IT environments efficiently.

 Security risks in multi-OS environments

-Therefore it is crucial for businesses to choose IT security vendors focused on delivering mixed-platform solutions.
+Therefore it is crucial for businesses to choose IT security providers focused on delivering mixed-platform solutions.
 Hereafter, solutions that secure and manage heterogeneous system environments will be the norm, not the exception.